okta/okta.github.io/_source/_posts/2018-10-16-token-auth-for-java.md

 According to the [OAuth specs](https://oauth.net/2/grant-types/client-credentials/), "The Client Credentials grant type is used by clients to obtain an access token outside of the context of a user.
 This is typically used by clients to access resources about themselves rather than to access a user's resources."

-When using Okta as a Single Sign-On provider - a more common use case - we would use the [Authorization Code Grant](https://oauth.net/2/grant-types/authorization-code/).
+When using Okta as a Single Sign-On provider - a more common use case - you can use the [Authorization Code Grant](https://oauth.net/2/grant-types/authorization-code/).
 This grant type, in which the application allows the user to log in and exchanges an authorization code for an access token, however, requires a series of redirects that would be difficult to manage from a command line client such as HTTPie.
 As such, this tutorial uses the Client Credentials grant type as a convenience to demonstrate some basic OAuth/JWT features.

 "Great," you're hopefully thinking, "but what about the scope error?"